Tips For Setting Up A Nursery For Your Baby

 A soft, comfortable chair with armrests and a footstool for feeding baby is an absolute god-send when you will be spending hours in this position.

-Invest in a good changing table or add a changing mat to a dresser at the right height for you.
+Invest in a good changing table or add a changing mat or basket to a dresser at the right height for you.
 Although you can just use the floor or the bed to change baby, it does put strain on your back.

 Looking after your body is really important, especially in the postpartum period when your ligaments are still soft.